NeddX/Relang/README.md

 # ALVM
 Basic 64bit register-based partial ISA virtual machine written in C++20.
 The ISA is almost identical to that of x86.
-Has 16 64bit wide general purpose registers.
+Has 16 64bit wide general purpose registers ```%r0 - %r16```.
-Ships with a basic assembler that is inspired by bpth NASM and MASM.
+Ships with a basic assembler that is inspired by both NASM and MASM.

 # Build
 ## Linux